J-Obog/pomodoro/README.md

-# PomoGOro
+# Pomodoro

-Pomodoro timer built with Go + JS that puts a focus on productivity and getting the most out of your time
+Pomodoro timer built with Go + React that puts a focus on productivity and getting the most out of your time